Rakshay-pawar/Momentum-Strategy/README.md

 The momentum strategy is applied to the portfolio to get returns.
 We compare it with other benchmarks and do further analysis.

 File description:
 QAM TSM Presentation.pptx: It is the presentation that I gave to my professor.
 It has all the important graphs and results.
-I would suggest looking at this first./
+I would suggest looking at this first.\
-TSM.ipynb: Code/\
+TSM.ipynb: Code\
-TSM.pdf: Output of Jypiter notebook/ QAM_WRITEUP_TSM_Final.pdf: Its a detailed write up of the strategy and about history of momentum startegy although it doesnt include the infereces made from my portfolio which are given in the pdf.
+TSM.pdf: Output of Jypiter notebook\
+QAM_WRITEUP_TSM_Final.pdf: Its a detailed write up of the strategy and about history of momentum startegy although it doesnt include the infereces made from my portfolio which are given in the pdf.